HenryVernon/conflict-resolution/README.md

 # conflict-resolution
-# heres some changes okay
+# here are some changes